kattni/beeware-docs-tools/src/beeware_docs_tools/shared_content/en/style_guide.md

 ```

 You can highlight multiple different lines.
 For example, `python {hl_lines="3 5 9"}` would highlight lines 3, 5 and 9.
 You can also highlight a range of lines.
 For example, `python {hl_lines="3-8"}` highlights lines 3 through 8.
 You can highlight multiple ranges with, for example, `python {hl_lines="9-18 23-44"}`.

-## Using Snippets to include external content

-For details on how to include external content from a local file or a URL, see the [Snippets documentation](https://facelessuser.github.io/pymdown-extensions/extensions/snippets/).

-Two important notes:

-* We use `-8<-` as the Snippets identifier.
-The documentation shows several options; please follow our style.
-* If you are including external content from a file on GitHub via a URL, you _must_ use the raw content URL, or it will render the webpage embedded wherever you include it.

 ## Image formatting